PRIDE GOETH BEFORE A FALL

 Pichulo v.
 Buckeye Pipeline Co., 2019 Mich.
 App.
 LEXIS 261 (Ct.App.
 Michigan, Feb.
 14, 2019).
 Bob Pichulo bought property in Mount Morris Township back in 1992.
 Thirty-three years before the sale, the previous owners had granted Buckeye Pipeline an easement to construct and maintain an oil pipeline across the property.

 Bob knew about the easement when he bought the place.
 Yet it hardly affected him for about 23 years.
-Then, in 2015, Buckeye sent him a letter informing him of Buckeye’s intent to remove 13 Norway maple trees were on the easement.
+Then, in 2015, Buckeye sent him a letter informing him of Buckeye’s intent to remove 13 Norway maple trees that were on the easement.
 Buckeye asserted that the trees had to be removed because they obstructed aerial surveillance of and access to the pipeline in case of an emergency or for repairs.
 In response, Bob sued seeking a temporary restraining order and permanent injunction against cutting the trees.

 After an evidentiary hearing on the preliminary injunction motion, the trial court ordered that all underbrush be removed from the easement and the branches on the Norway maples be trimmed to provide a 10-foot clearance.